 What is Mizan Therapy?

-Mizan Abdominal Therapy is a form of traditional reproductive healing.
+Mizan Therapy is a form of traditional reproductive healing.
 Most traditional medicine systems use abdominal massage, for both men and women.
 I originally trained with Rosita Arvigo to learn the Arvigo Techniques of Maya Abdominal Therapy™.
-I subsequently found other teachers, from Indonesia and Malaysia used a similar massage and, along with my training in TIBB herbal medicine, I developed Mizan Abdominal Therapy.
+I subsequently found other teachers, from Indonesia and Malaysia used a similar massage and, along with my training in TIBB herbal medicine, I developed Mizan Therapy.